-DMA operation allows for completely transparent data movement between the Ethernet core and the function attached to the WISHBONE bus.
-Once setup, no function micro controller intervention is needed for normal operations.
-The Ethernet core has two associated pairs of REQn and ACKn signals.
+The DMA operation allows for completely transparent data movement between the Ethernet IP Core and the function attached to the WISHBONE bus.
+Once set up, no function micro controller intervention is needed for normal operations.
+The Ethernet IP Core has two associated pairs of REQn and ACKn signals.

-When the DMAEN bit in the MODER register is set, the Ethernet core will use the DMA_REQ and DMA_ACK signals for the DMA flow control.
-The DMA_REQ signal is asserted when there is data in the buffer (receiving frames) or when the buffer is empty and needs to be filled (transmitting frames).
+When the DMAEN bit in the MODER register is set, the Ethernet IP Core will use the DMA_REQ and DMA_ACK signals for the DMA flow control.
+The DMA_REQ signal is asserted when data is in the buffer (receiving frames) or when the buffer is empty and needs to be filled (transmitting frames).
 The DMA must reply with a DMA_ACK for each word (4 bytes) transferred.
 The buffer holds one MAX_PL_SZ packet (one word).
-Depending on DMA and external bus latency it could be set up to hold more than one packet.
-In that case additional action needs to be performed in the core (not supported, yet).
+Depending on the DMA and external bus latency, it might be set up to hold more than that.
+In this case, additional action needs to be performed in the core (but is not yet supported).

-More information about Ethernet-DMA functionality can be found in the section 4.1.2 External / Internal DMA operation
+More information about Ethernet-DMA functionality can be found in the section 4.1.2 External/Internal DMA Operation.